-- Observe media and journalism research, trends in the media branch, and best practices in journalism.
+- Observe media and journalism research, trends in the media industries, and best practices in journalism.

 - Build bridges among journalism cultures, particularly in Europe, its neighboring countries and the U.S.